aws/karpenter-provider-aws/website/content/en/preview/getting-started-with-terraform/_index.md

 }
 ```

-Since we've added a new module, you'll need to run `terraform init` again.
+Since we've added a new module, you'll need to run `terraform init` again before applying the changes.
-Then, apply the changes.

 ```bash
 terraform init